Paegan Terrorism Tactics

-Paegan Terrorism Tactics is the second and final studio album by American heavy metal band Acid Bath.
+Paegan Terrorism Tactics is the second and final studio album by American sludge metal band Acid Bath.
 It is the band's last album before their disbanding in 1997 due to the death of bassist Audie Pitre.

 The album was written while the band was touring.
 The album and first track spell "paegan" with an added "e" to resemble Old English.

-The album's cover is a painting by Dr. Jack Kevorkian.
+Like the previous album, When the Kite String Pops, the album cover is a painting.
+The cover art was painted by Dr. Jack Kevorkian.